Adjudica.AI — Glass Box Solutions, Inc.

 - Apply your professional judgment to AI outputs

-- Use "Hover to Source" to understand AI reasoning
+- Use "Hover to Source" to understand where AI claims come from

 Don't:

-- Submit AI outputs to courts without verification
+- Submit AI outputs to courts, the WCAB, or the DWC without verification

-- Rely on AI for novel legal theories without research
+- Rely on AI for novel legal theories without independent research

 - Use AI outputs verbatim without review